 The Federal Department of Transportation's limitations on hours of work for covered drivers apply in Puerto Rico, and the Fair Labor Standards Act applies to covered employers and employees in Puerto Rico.
-See the United States chapter for further information.

-Non-exempt employees are entitled to overtime pay for work in excess of 40 hours per week or eight hours in any calendar day (or, instead of calendar day, an alternative 24-hour cycle determined by the
+Non-exempt employees are entitled to overtime pay for work more than 40 hours per week or eight hours in any calendar day (or, instead of a calendar day, an alternative 24-hour cycle determined by the employer, subject to certain requirements).
+Employees generally may not opt out of these statutory limitations.